Rayshonda Mitchell, Carver’s Future Readiness Coordinator and Alinson Morales, a student at Brien McMahon High School

 A student of Brien McMahon High School, within Optimum’s service footprint, Alinson plans to pursue a career in pediatric nursing—a path deeply aligned with the themes of service, care, and commitment to future generations that often define winning essays in this program.
 This regional recognition signals that she is already distinguishing herself academically and personally, strengthening her college and scholarship applications well beyond this single award.

-Throughout her high school journey, Alinson has been supported and mentored by Rayshonda Mitchell, Carver’s Future Readiness Coordinator, who has worked closely with her to navigate academic goals, opportunities, and long-term planning.
+Throughout her high school journey, Alinson has been supported and mentored by Rayshonda Mitchell, Carver’s Future Readiness Coordinator, who has worked closely with her to navigate academic goals, internship opportunities, and long-term planning.
 Their partnership reflects the power of consistent mentorship and encouragement—ensuring that talented students like Alinson not only find their voice, but are prepared to use it with confidence and purpose.

 Alinson’s success is a powerful reminder of what happens when young people are supported, challenged, and given opportunities to reflect on who they are and who they hope to become.
 Carver congratulates Alinson Morales on this outstanding achievement and looks forward to all that lies ahead as she continues her journey toward a career rooted in compassion, service, and community impact.